Hamburger Bahnhof - Museum für Gegenwart - Berlin

 Over the past twenty years the artist Katharina Grosse (*1961, Freiburg in Breisgau) has presented numerous solo exhibitions.
 Recent institutional exhibitions and in situ paintings include psychylustro, for Philadelphia Mural Arts Programme (2014); yes no why later at Garage Museum of Contemporary Art, Moscow (2015); Seven Hours, Eight Voices, Three Trees at Museum Wiesbaden (2015); Untitled Trumpet for the 56th Biennale di Venezia (2015); Katharina Grosse at Museum Frieder Burda, Baden-Baden (2016); Rockaway! for MoMA PS1’s Rockaway programme in Fort Tilden, New York (2016); Asphalt Air and Hair at ARoS Triennial, Aarhus (2017); This Drove My Mother up the Wall at South London Gallery (2017); The Horse Trotted Another Couple of Metres, Then It Stopped at Carriageworks, Sydney (2018); Wunderbild at National Gallery in Prague (2018/2019); Mumbling Mud at chi K11 art museum in Shanghai (2018/2019) as well as at chi K11 art space in Guangzhou (2019); Mural: Jackson Pollock I Katharina Grosse at Museum of Fine Arts, Boston (2019/2020).
 Currently her show Is It You? is on view at the Baltimore Museum of Art.
 She has held professorships at Weißensee Kunsthochschule Berlin (2000–2009) and Kunstakademie Düsseldorf (2010–2018).

-On the occasion of the exhibition a catalogue will be published by Hatje Cantz Verlag with an introduction by Udo Kittelmann and Gabriele Knapstein as well as essays by Julia Eckert, Doris Kolesch, Martina Löw, Daniel Milnes, and Heather I. Sullivan.
+On the occasion of the exhibition a catalogue was published by Hatje Cantz Verlag with an introduction by Udo Kittelmann and Gabriele Knapstein as well as essays by Julia Eckert, Doris Kolesch, Martina Löw, Daniel Milnes, and Heather I. Sullivan.
 Together with the author Annika Reich, Katharina Grosse has written a text especially for the publication titled Painting is an Imposition.

 The exhibition is made possible by the Freunde der Nationalgalerie and Volkswagen.